ewinnington/multi-book-render/Readme.md

 MBR doesn not use a database.
 For the .md files, it goes to a folder on disk.
 Each book is a separate folder, with each chapter as a separate .md file.
 For the images, it goes to a folder on disk.
-Each book is a separate folder, with each image in a subfolder called "images".
+Each book is a separate folder, with each image in a subfolder called "assets".
 For any settings, use .json files for storage in the book for per book settings and in a siteconfig.json for site wide settings, user.json for the users.
 This makes moving and backing up the site more efficient.